-- The purpose of feedback is to support the trainee to reflect and improve.
-Perhaps it would be more appropriate to call it 'feed-forward' as it focuses on future development. - Commenting on everything that happened in the lesson in a chronological, narrative form (i.e., a running commentary) is not especially helpful to the trainee as it lacks specific focus on future development.
+- The mentor must always remember the purpose of feedback, which is to support the trainee to reflect and improve.
+Perhaps it would be more appropriate to call it 'feedforward' as it focuses on future development. - Commenting on everything that happened in the lesson in a chronological, narrative form (i.e., a running commentary) is not especially helpful to the trainee as it lacks specific focus on future development.
 It also contains far too much input for the trainee to process in their working memory.
 Link feedback to on-going targets and how these are being met.
 Select key themes that can then be developed into new targets.
 After all, feedback is a type of assessment for learning.
 Targets need to be specific and granular in detail to enable the trainee to move forward.